gcpreston/swb-rs/README.md

 - Go to Privacy & Security
 - Scroll down to the Security section
 - Find `"swb" was blocked to protect your Mac.`, and click the `Open Anyways` button.
 You will have to confirm, and give your password.

+To go further, if you are on any platform and run into security blockers, either create an exception in the relevant software, or [run the program from source](https://github.com/gcpreston/swb-rs?tab=readme-ov-file#local-development).

 ## Supported options